Camp Liberty

-Camp Liberty is a former United States military installation in Baghdad, Iraq.
+Camp Liberty is a former installation of the United States Department of Defense in Baghdad, Iraq.
 The installation was used from 2012 to September 2016 to house members of the People's Mujahedin of Iran (PMOI, also called MEK), who had been forcibly evicted from Camp Ashraf.

 History

 U.S. Army base

 Camp Liberty first came into existence during the 2003 U.S. invasion of Iraq as Camp Victory North, and was renamed (its Arabic translation is "Mukhayam Al-Nasr") in mid-September 2004 to its later name of Camp Liberty (in Arabic "Mukhayam Al Hurriya").
 Other camps that made up the Victory Base Complex include Camp Victory (formerly known as Camp Victory South), Camp Striker, Logistics Base Seitz, and Camp Slayer.
 The renaming was part of an effort to give U.S. facilities around Baghdad friendlier connotations, and an attempt to resolve the issue of constantly changing facility names.

-During the Iraq War, following the American invasion, the base was a large Coalition military installation located northeast of the Baghdad International Airport (BIAP), becoming part of the U.S. military's Victory Base Complex (VBC).
+During the Iraq War, following the American invasion, the base was a large installation of Multi-National Force – Iraq located northeast of the Baghdad International Airport (BIAP), becoming part of the Victory Base Complex (VBC).
 Camp Liberty was twice the size of Camp Bondsteel in Kosovo, and one of the largest U.S. overseas posts built since the Vietnam War.